dihjiang/dihjiang.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D. in Computer Science at University of Waterloo, and I will be in the job market in the years 2023 and 2024.
+I am a final-year Ph.D. in Computer Science at University of Waterloo, and I will be in the job market in 2024.

 My doctoral research is mainly in studying trustworthy deep generative models, with applications in out-of-distribution detection and differential privacy.
 Before Ph.D., I have studied biomedical pattern recognition during my Master's research, with applications of EEG (electroencephalogram) in sleep.
 See my full publication list [here](https://scholar.google.com/citations?user=Cen4GYkAAAAJ).